rahulmanchanda01/Credit-Card-Fraud-Detection/README.md

 We will model on all these 4 datasets to see which one is a better method for this data

 4)	Advanced modeling

 a.
 Decision tree on all 4 datasets
 b.
 Random forest on all 4 datasets
 c.
 SVM on all 4 (with hyper-parameter tuning)
 d.
 XGBoost on all 4 (with hyper-parameter tuning)

 5)	Model selection and variable importance

 a.
-Considering the logistic as the base model, we will evaluate all the models built in step 3 to choose the best model
+Considering the Decison tree as the base model, we will evaluate all the models built in step 3 to choose the best model
 b.
 We will apply the best model on the entire dataset to get the evaluation metrics
 c.
 Identify the most important variables